Anbeeld/ACAI/docs/analysis.md

 Current reality:

-- live production is effectively corvette-or-battleship only
+- live production is corvette-or-battleship only

 ### Yearly debug logger